-Tri-County Community Council is a Public Housing Agency in Bonifay, Florida that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of May 28th, 2020, Tri-County Community Council has 1 waiting lists that are open now or opening soon.
+Tri-County Community Council is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of May 26th, 2022, Tri-County Community Council has 1 waiting lists that are open now or opening soon.

 Tri-County Community Council serves Washington County.

 |Washington County, Florida Housing Choice Voucher||Open Until Further Notice|

 More information about Tri-County Community Council can be found on its website at http://tricountycommunitycouncil.com/.

 Representatives of Tri-County Community Council may be available by phone at (850) 638-4520.
 Unless otherwise noted above, applications will not be provided or accepted by phone.